Thinking Outside of the Gym: Taking Classes Outside Due to Coronavirus

 Communicate with your customers:

 If you decide to offer outdoor fitness, it’s paramount to communicate it with your customers—after all, there’s no point in offering a class if no one comes.
-Post on your social media accounts and send emails to your customers using Marketing Suite to make sure they know that classes are available to book.
+Add them to your regular schedule, post on your social media accounts and send emails to your customers using Marketing Suite to make sure they know that classes are available to book.
 If you’re changing locations, be sure to let your customers know where to go!

 Set up your software for success:

-If you decide to hold classes outdoors, you may want to think about offering a livestreamed version of your classes, too.
+If you decide to hold classes outdoors, you may want to think about offering a live stream version of your classes, too.
 This will allow your at-risk customers to join the workout from their homes as well.
 (Here’s a guide on how to get started.)

 Check with your business advisors: